 The W.A.
-Jarrell type incorporates the big church interpretation of Matthew 18:20 with a limited application of Landmarkism that totally excludes such expressions as "succession" "reproduction after its own
+Jarrell type incorporates the big church interpretation of Matthew 18:20 with a limited application of Landmarkism that totally excludes such expressions as "succession" "reproduction after its own kind" or "chain link."
+It is a hybrid with inherent inconsistencies.

-Let's say you reject "mother church authority."
+Suppose you reject "mother church authority."
 Let's say you reject it for the following reasons:

-- (1) You say, that the historic definition of church constitution is strictly by self constitution; - (2) You say, that mother church authority, submission to church councils, and church called presbyteries to supervise the constitution violates the independency and authority of any church being constituted; - (3) You say that organic church succession is unbiblical and cannot be historically proven. - (4) You say that mother church authority delegates church authority and builds one church upon another. - (5) You say you could list many more reasons.
+(1) You say, that the historic definition of church constitution is - strictly by self- constitution.

+(2) You say that mother church authority, submission to church councils, and church called presbyteries to supervise the constitution violates the independency and authority of any church being constituted.

+(3) You say that organic church succession is unbiblical and cannot be historically proven.

+(4) You say that mother church authority delegates church authority and builds one church upon another.

+(5) You say you could list many more reasons.
 Therefore, you conclude that a group of properly baptized persons can constitute themselves into a church apart from any other church, and apart from any kind of ordained ministry, any place and any time they wish.

 Now, you have made your case, you have stated what you believed to be true have you not?
 Now, to be consistent, would it not be reasonable that you practice exactly what you have stated you believe?
-If you believe what you say, then you should have nothing to do with any practice of church constitution that involves supervision by church councils, presbyteries, formal constitution services.
+If you believe what you say, then you should have nothing to do with any practice of church constitution that involves supervision by church councils, presbyteries, or formal constitution services.
 Well, this is exactly what Dr. T.T.
 Eaton told those people who rejected organic church succession:

-If Baptist succession be the bad thing some brethren say, then certainly if ought to be given up.
-There should be no more of it. - J. B. Moody, My Church charged, it ought to be done away with at the earliest moment.
-Those who oppose Baptist Succession have no logical ground to stand on in organizing a church out of material furnished by other churches, and with those baptized by regularly ordained Baptist ministers. - J.B.
-Moody, My Church - Emphasis mine
+If Baptist succession be the bad thing some brethren say, then certainly it ought to be given up.
+There should be no more of it. -J. B. Moody, My Church

 However, if they were to be consistent and give it up, what would that include, and how would that have to occur among the Baptists of Dr. Eaton's day?
 What would it take to make an end of it according to Eaton?
-He goes on to explain:
+He goes on to explain what that would entail:

 When a new church is organized, it should have no sort of connection with other churches, or relations to them.
 Let churches be organized anywhere, anyhow, by anybody.
 Just let people be believers, and let them baptize each other and start a church.
 This does away with Baptist succession.
-And if it be the bad thing that is
+And if it be the bad thing that is charged, it ought to be done away with at the earliest moment.
+Those who oppose Baptist Succession have no logical ground to stand on in organizing a church out of material furnished by other churches, and with those baptized by regularly ordained Baptist ministers. - J.B.
+Moody, My Church - Emphasis mine